zquintana/ess-help/content/intellectual-property/index.md

 type: ip
 ---

-### Comprehensive Portfolio of 49 Awarded and Open Variations in 46 Countries
+## Comprehensive Portfolio of 49 Awarded Patents and Open Variation Applications in 46 Countries

-7 awarded foundational patents supplemented by dozens of variation and supplemental patents worldwide.
+47 awarded foundational patents supplemented by dozens of variation and supplemental patents worldwide.
 The strength of our patent portfolio protects automakers and customers as a foundation of standardization.
 Consistency is the key ingredient to effective communication on the road.
 As the patentholder of emergency lighting output driven by original equipment